Scandal-hit Wells Fargo's quarterly profit falls 3.7 percent

 "I am deeply committed to restoring the trust of all of our stakeholders, including our customers, shareholders and community partners," Sloan said in a statement on Friday.

+Last month, the bank agreed to pay a $185 million settlement over its staff opening as many as 2 million accounts without customers' knowledge.
+The misconduct, carried out by low-level branch staff to meet internal sales targets, shattered the bank's folksy image and triggered a raft of federal and state investigations.

-"We know that it will take time and a lot of hard work to earn back our reputation, but I am confident because of the incredible caliber of our team members."
+"We know that it will take time and a lot of hard work to earn back our reputation, but I am confident because of the incredible caliber of our team members," Sloan said.

+Friday's results mark Sloan's first major test since taking the helm less than 48 hours ago.
+The scandal is a rare setback for Wells Fargo, which emerged from the financial crisis relatively unscathed.

+The bank said non-interest expenses rose due in part to higher litigation accruals and salaries.

 Net income applicable to shareholders fell 3.7 percent to $5.24 billion, or $1.03 per share, from $5.44 billion, or $1.05 per share, a year earlier.